zq99/pgn2data/README.md

 # pgn2data library

-A library that converts a chess pgn files into tabulated data sets.
+A library that converts chess pgn files into tabulated data sets.

 A pgn file can contain one or multiple chess games.
 The library parses the pgn file and creates two csv files: